Philippus/elastic4s/README.md

 * Added getIndex request type
 * The common operations now return Either[RequestFailure, Response] for better error handling.
 The other request types will be changed to this style as part of future releases.
 * `getAliases` is now overloaded to accept seq of Index and Alias objects to make it clearer how it works.
 The existing `getAlias` is deprecated.
+* date_range, and extended_stats aggregations have been implemented for the http client

 ###### 5.4.5